Originally published October, 2019. Updated October, 2021.

 3. Cloud-Based Data Center

 President and CEO Andrew Grose’s top recommended aspect also relates to scalability, along with business uptime and cost savings.
-When you use Microsoft Azure services, you access a network of over 100 highly secure global locations.
+When you use Microsoft Azure security management, you access a network of over 100 highly secure global locations.
 Moving to the cloud “reduces the cost of servers, real estate, cooling, power and maintenance of a private data center,” Grose specified.

 4. Secure Score

-5. Multifactor Authentication
+5. Network Security 101: Multifactor Authentication

 Nortec VP Professional Services Kevin Wills touts Azure’s security features as well, often recommending Multifactor Authentication (MFA).
 Wills endorses MFA because of how easily it improves security.
 “It’s a checkbox to turn it on, and you massively improve security,” he shared.
 “When MFA is turned on, you’ll be asked to enter a unique code or authenticator during the login process.
 This keeps malicious actors (storm troopers) out of accounts even if they have your credentials.”